Wishaw: Medieval era

-Modern era
+18th to 20th century

 In the 18th century agriculture in the area consisted mainly of growing oats although some wheat and pear trees were cultivated.
 Members of the Reformed Presbyterian Church took up the favourable terms of the proprietor to enable them to establish a congregation in Wishaw in 1792.
 The village itself was laid out in 1794, named Cambusnethan, and later renamed Wishawtown.

-In 1801 the population of Wishaw was about 400 and that of the whole parish only 1972.
+In 1801 the population of Wishaw was about 400 and that of the whole parish only 1,972.
 In the 1830s Lord Belhaven set up a distillery in Wishaw.
 Other nineteenth century industries included coal mining, iron and steel making, foundry work, railway-waggon building and fire-clay making.
 Wishaw grew dramatically in the 1830s, with railways and gasworks coming to the town, many collieries opening during this time period.
+In 1840, the Old Parish Church was built.
 By the time the Caledonian Railway's main line came through Wishaw in 1848 it was a major mining centre fueling an important part of Scotland's industrial heartland.
 There were also factories for needle-work and tambouring, and confectionery.
+In 1848 Polish composer Frédéric Chopin visited Wishaw.
+Chopin was entertained at Wishaw house and played there for the family, the Hamiltons of Belhaven (the event has been commemorated by local residents in the past).

+In the mid 19th century, the Coltness estate in the town was developed under ownership of the Houldsworths family, following the building of the Coltness Iron Company in 1837.
+The Jacobean style Coltness House was demolished in 1970, along with much of the historic estate, although the Category B listed Gate House on Main Street and Kenilworth avenue survives and until the early 21st century was used as a public toilet.
 On 4 September 1855, the town was incorporated with the villages of Coltness and Stewarton to form the Burgh of Wishaw, with a population of approximately 5,000.
 Four years later, in 1859, St.Ignatius Parish Church was established, and the church built on Young Street, where it remains to this day.
-In 1882 Groome recorded that there were 5 schools in Wishaw as well as others in nearby villages.
-Wishaw in the middle of the 19th century was visited by the Polish composer Frédéric Chopin.
-Chopin was entertained at Wishaw house and played there for the family, the Hamiltons of Belhaven.
+In 1882, Groome recorded that there were 5 schools in Wishaw as well as others in nearby villages.

+In 1905, the Category B listed Clyde Chambers were built as tenement flats, shops and offices on Main Street.
+During the mid 20th century, Wishaw had 5 cinemas, all since closed.
+These included the Classic Cinema at 57 Kirk Road which opened in 1920, closed in 1985 and was Category B listed in 2001.
+The largest cinema in Wishaw was next door, the Greens Playhouse which opened in 1940 with seating for 2,982 patrons.
+It closed in the 1970s, becoming a bingo club but then falling into disuse before being Category B listed in 2004.